TumorPred: A Computational Framework Implemented via an R/Shiny Web Application for Parameter Estimation and Sensitivity Analysis in Compartmental Brain Modeling: Impact and future work

-TumorPred app provides an invaluable computational modeling tool that improves our ability to prospectively and reliably predict drug penetration and exposure in the human CNS and brain tumors following a successful parameter estimation.
-The quantitative results obtained through TumorPred, including drug concentration time profiles, Cmax, Tmax, and AUC, can be used to guide the design of efficient clinical trials, selection of right drug candidates, and optimization of dosing regimens to assist rational drug development and treatment for brain cancer.
+After accurate parameter estimation, TumorPred can successfully predict drug concentration profiles in the human brain, as illustrated in Figure 5.
+These predicted concentration profiles allow the calculation of key pharmacokinetic parameters such as AUC, Tmax, and Cmax.
+The quantitative results obtained from these simulations can be used to guide the design of efficient clinical trials, support the selection of appropriate drug candidates, and optimize dosing regimens.
+Moreover, the sensitivity analysis feature added to TumorPred greatly helps scientists understand how much the drug concentration changes in response to small variations in model parameters as examine in the Figure 2.
+Ultimately, this framework supports rational drug development and improves treatment strategies for brain cancer.
 The TumorPred was made easily and freely accessible to the user thus accessible to a wider audience.

-More complex brain models are already developed for different purposes \cite{Li4}.
-Thus, there is a high potential for extending TumorPred for wide range of brain models in future.
+0.3cm \textbf{CRediT authorship contribution statement}\\ Charuka Wickramasinghe: Writing – original draft, Software, Conceptualization, Formal analysis, Visualization, Validation, Data curation.
+Nelum Hapuhinna: Writing – review \& editing, Software, Validation, Visualization, Data curation.
+0.3cm \textbf{Declaration of Generative AI and AI-assisted technologies in the writing process}\\ During the preparation of this work, the authors used ChatGPT to enhance their English grammar writing.
+After using this tool/service, the authors reviewed and edited the content as needed and took full responsibility for the content of the publication.
+0.3cm \textbf{Declaration of competing interest}\\ The authors declare that they have no known competing interests that could have appeared to influence the work reported in this paper.